Klosmi/WP-dev/WPDevNotes.md

 We replace our header block with the new copy:
   - old: `<!-- wp:template-part {"slug":"header","theme":"test"} /-->`
   - new: `<!-- wp:template-part {"slug":"header","theme":"test","tagName":"header","className":"shadow"} /-->`

-	**Template Part Block Update:**

 	The updated block definition:
 	`<!-- wp:template-part {"slug":"header","theme":"test","tagName":"header","className":"shadow"} /-->`
 	specifies additional attributes, such as tagName and className.
 These attributes allow WordPress to render the header block with the appropriate HTML tag and class directly in the output.

-	**Simplifies header.html:**
+	*Simplifies `header.html`:*
-	By defining the class and other properties in the block comment, you don't need to hard-code them in the header.html file.
+	By defining the class and other properties in the block comment, you don't need to hard-code them in the `header.html` file.
 This ensures consistency and reduces redundancy.

-  *We do this because we can let the template part block create the class element for us (also less lines in our header.html file)*
+  *So we do this because it is easier to let the template part block create the class element for us (also less lines in our header.html file)*
 - now switch to the `header.html` file and __remove__ the `<header class="shadow">` `</header>` tags.
 → now we have only `<div>`s in the `header.html` file.
 - if we check the header in the browser's dev tool we can see that the `<div>` tag changed to a `<header>` tag: